 Research Environment: Dr. Sohn’s lab is located in Lassonde School of Engineering at York University (https://lassonde.yorku.ca/) and Centre for Research in Earth and Space Science (CRESS) (http://cress.info.yorku.ca/).
 Research interests include the development of 3D primitive-based urban modeling and augmentation, autonomous mapping and navigation and digital infrastructure modeling.
 The postdoctoral fellow will be working with faculty and graduate students in several research programs led by York University:

 - NSERC CREATE Data Analytics & Visualization (https://www.createdav.com/welcome/)

 - Intelligent Systems for Sustainable Urban Mobility (http://issum.yorku.ca/)

 - Advanced Disaster, Emergency and Rapid Response Simulation (http://adersim.info.yorku.ca/)

 - Vision: Science to Application (http://vista.info.yorku.ca/)

 Please submit a brief statement of research interests, a curriculum vitae and a list of publications and contact information for 2-3 references (not letters required at this stage) to email@example.com.
-The application will be close on November 30th, 2020.
+The application will be closed on December 31st, 2021.

 Information about Dr. Sohn’s lab at York University can be found at http://www.yorku.ca/~gsohn.
 In accordance with Canadian Employment and Immigration guidelines, applicants must be eligible to work in Canada.